A six-functor formalism for quasi-coherent sheaves and stratifications on rigid-analytic varieties: Derived rigid geometry

-where $U^\prime$ runs over the connected affinoid neighourhoods.
-Recalling that $X$ is smooth, we see that each $(A \widehat{\otimes}_K A)_{U^\prime}$ is normal, by Lemma \ref{lem:pointwiseproperties}.
-Therefore, it is an integral domain by Corollary \ref{cor:integraldomain}.
+where $U^\prime$ runs over the affinoid neighbourhoods as above.
+Recalling that $X$ is smooth, one has in particular that each $(A \widehat{\otimes}_K A)_{U^\prime}$ is normal.
+Therefore, it is a product (indexed by the connected components of $U^\prime$) of integral domains.
 It is also Noetherian.
-Also, by Corollary \ref{cor:identity}, all the transition morphisms in the system \eqref{eq:connectedsystem} are injective.
+Also, by normality, all the transition morphisms in the system \eqref{eq:connectedsystem} are injective.
 We may use these facts implictly in the following.

 Let $I \subseteq A \widehat{\otimes}_K A$ be the ideal defining the diagonal.
-Then Krull's intersection theorem for Noetherian integral domains implies that the canonical morphism
+Then Krull's intersection theorem for Noetherian integral domains (applied separately in each connected component of $U^\prime$) implies that the canonical morphism

 is injective.
 Since the transition morphisms in the system \eqref{eq:connectedsystem} are injective we obtain a canonical injective morphism